Skip to main content

 Implement threshold on sensitive data reads over a period of time per user.
 You can choose whether this policy blocks the action or only sends an alert when the action occurs.

-• Define the Maximum number of rows that can be returned per hour.
+• Specify the Maximum number of rows that can be returned per hour.

-• In the Data Labels section, specify the data labels this policy applies to, and click Next.
+• In the Targeted Data section, specify the data labels and/or data tags that this policy applies to.

 • In Policy Actions, specify: